sipgate-io/sipgateio-node/README.md

 };
 ```

-`maxDigits` specifies to maximum number of DTMF tones to be gathered, the `timeout` is the period in milliseconds to wait for DTMF input from a caller before processing.
+`maxDigits` (> = 1) specifies to maximum number of DTMF tones to be gathered , the `timeout` (> = 0) is the period in milliseconds to wait for DTMF input from a caller before processing.
 Please note that the establishment of the call is delayed until this period has elapsed.
 By specifying a URL to a sound file as `announcement` an audio message can be played to inform callers what DTMF tones they should send.

 **Note:** Please consider the above restrictions concerning the format of the announcement file.